 Fruity flapjacks / oat bars / cereal bars

-These fruity flapjacks (cereal bars) recipe contains sultanas to give the impression that it is a healthy flapjack recipe.
+This fruity flapjacks (cereal bars) recipe contains sultanas to give the impression that it is a healthy flapjack recipe.
 But don’t be fooled:).
-Like my fudge recipe, this easy flapjack recipe contains plenty of butter and sugar.
+Like my fudge recipe, this easy flapjack recipe contains plenty of butter and sugar, so it may not be as healthy as it sounds!

 But that is generally what happens when Gav’s Kitchen gets BAKING!